 Then there are possible Breach of Fiduciary duty claims that can lead to tens of thousands of dollars in sanctions and hundreds of thousands of dollars in attorney’s fees, just because you missed a set of disclosures.
 The infamous Marriage of Rossi decision (a lottery winner did not tell Husband that she had hit a $1 million jackpot – the Court awarded the entire winnings to Husband 6 months after the divorce was final because she had intentionally concealed a known asset) and cases such as Marriage of Davenport (2011) 194 Cal.App.4th 1507 and In Re Marriage of Feldman ( 2007) 153 Cal.App.4th 1470 set forth large sanctions for failing to provide material disclosures.

 The California legislature views your case as a general partnership dissolution, and therefore adopts relevant portions of the Corporations Code into the Family Code.
 Fiduciary and confidential duties abound.
 Constructive trust and restitution remedies with large interest calculations lurk in hidden places.
 The disclosure laws punish incompleteness.

 We work with business attorneys in high-asset cases, taking the lead as divorce counsel and learning from business and corporate counsel where need be or, alternatively, we work as a full-service firm on high-asset cases, by working directly with the corporate and business documents.

 It takes a rare lawyer who can handle both highly complex and technical transactions and the raw litigation of the child custody court.

-The Law Office of M. Jude Egan does both.
+The Law Offices of M. Jude Egan does both.